Uniqueness, Spatial Mixing, and Approximation for Ferromagnetic 2-Spin Systems: Preliminaries

 Let $\critD:=\frac{\sqrt{\beta\gamma}+1}{\sqrt{\beta\gamma}-1}$.
 Then we have the following result.

 \begin{proposition} If $\Delta-1<\critD$, then the uniqueness condition in $\tree{\Delta}$ holds regardless of the field. \end{proposition}

-Note that the condition $\Delta-1<\critD$ matches the exact threshold of fast mixing for Gibbs samplers in the Ising model \cite{MS13}.
-In Section \ref{sec:algorithm:bounded}, we will show that, SSM holds and there exists an FPTAS for the partition function, in graphs with degree bound $\Delta<\critD+1$.
+Note that the condition $\Delta-1<\critD$ matches the exact threshold of fast mixing for Glauber dynamics in the Ising model \cite{MS13}.
+In Section \ref{sec:algorithm:bounded}, we will show that, SSM holds and there exists an FPTAS for the partition function, in graphs with degree bound $\Delta<\critD+1$ and any field $\lambda>0$.
 This is Theorem \ref{thm:tractable:first-order}.